 fact that there has been prevailing gender inequality all over the world.
 So far, it has not achieved the expected success.
-As a result, Jahan et al. It has not achieved the expected success.
-As a result, Jahan et al. It has not achieved that the United Nations has adopted.
+As a result, Jahan et al. said that in 2015, there were seventeen Sustainable Development Goals that the United Nations has adopted.
 Achieving gender equality and empowering all women and girls globally is the fifth goal.
 It is emphasized that women can be essential to accomplishing this objective.
-Thus, Ibrahim et al. It said that women are becoming more involved in various industries, and they compete with males for jobs and other opportunities due to their education, abilities, and other attributes.
+Thus, Ibrahim et al. said that women are becoming more involved in various industries, and they compete with males for jobs and other opportunities due to their education, abilities, and other attributes.
 However, while the modern world is headed toward technology, violence against women and gender injustice still exists societal gender disparity has not yet been eradicated.